 Citrus & Fennel Salad

-Unfortunately, one cannot live on pasta alone, so Colu also included a small chapter on salads and sides.
+Unfortunately, one cannot live on pasta alone, so Colu Henry also included a small chapter on salads and sides in her cookbook.
 This fennel and citrus salad, topped with a simple dressing and pistachios for crunch, is almost too pretty to eat.
-She recommends serving it after a hearty pasta course or alongside frittata for brunch.
+She recommends serving it after a hearty pasta course or alongside a frittata for brunch.

 2 blood oranges

 1 navel orange

 1 red or pink grapefruit

 1 tablespoon fresh lemon juice

 1 teaspoon rose water (see cook’s note)